Mangueirão

-The Estádio Olímpico do Pará, also known as Mangueirão, is a football stadium in Belém, Pará, Brazil.
+The Estádio Estadual Jornalista Edgar Proença, also known as Estádio Olímpico do Pará, and popularly called Mangueirão, is a football stadium in Belém, Pará, Brazil.
 It has a current seated capacity of 53,645, making it the eighth-largest football stadium in Brazil by capacity.
 The stadium is mainly used for football matches between the major football clubs in Pará, including Paysandu, Remo and Tuna Luso.

 History

 Construction

-The Mangueirão stadium architectonical project is from August 1969.
+The Mangueirão stadium architectural project is from August 1969.
 The stadium was designed by Alcyr Meira, a local architect.
 The Pará State Governor of that time, Alacid Nunes, ordered a 120,000 people football stadium construction project.
 The works started in 1970, when were built the ditch, the field and the general bleachers.
 A year later, the project was changed, and the stadium maximum capacity was reduced from 120,000 to 70,000.
 In 1971 the construction works restarted, with the construction of the first structural module.
 The stadium had its first stage of construction completed in 1978.

 The Mangueirão remained unfinished for many years and was nicknamed "bandola" for having only one side of the bleachers covered and painted in a marajoara motif.